NREL/OpenStudio-analysis-spreadsheet/README.md

 bundle exec rake run
 ```

 * This will now ask which project you want to run.
 Select the right spreadsheet.

-See `rake new` for adding new projects.
-* Note the first time you run this you will need to add in your AWS creditials in your <home-dir>/config_aws.yml file then run the `bundle exec rake run` command again.
+* Note the first time you run this you will need to add in your AWS credentials in your <home-dir>/config_aws.yml file then run the `bundle exec rake run` command again.
 Note that this file should only be readable by you as it contains your secret key for AWS access.
 The YML file will look something like:

 ```